January 27, 2018 Weather Forecast

 Hilo

-Today: Scattered showers.
+Today: Scattered showers, with thunderstorms also possible after 1pm.
 Widespread haze.
-Mostly cloudy, with a low around 64.
-Light south southwest wind.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, with thunderstorms also possible after 1pm.
-Widespread haze.
-Partly sunny, with a high near 77.
-Light and variable wind becoming east 5 to 8 mph in the afternoon.
+Mostly cloudy, with a high near 79.
+West southwest wind 5 to 8 mph becoming east northeast in the afternoon.
 Chance of precipitation is 50%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers and thunderstorms.
-Widespread haze.
+Tonight: Scattered showers and thunderstorms.
+Widespread haze before 7pm.
 Mostly cloudy, with a low around 64.
-Light and variable wind.
+Calm wind becoming west around 5 mph after midnight.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Scattered showers, then showers likely and possibly a thunderstorm after 1pm.
+Mostly cloudy, with a high near 77.
+Light and variable wind becoming north northeast 5 to 10 mph in the afternoon.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Kona

-Today: Isolated showers.
+Today: Isolated showers, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Partly cloudy, with a low around 61.
-Light and variable wind.
-Chance of precipitation is 20%.
+Partly sunny, with a high near 78.
+Southwest wind 5 to 10 mph becoming light and variable in the afternoon.
+Chance of precipitation is 50%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tonight: Scattered showers, mainly after noon.
+Tonight: Scattered showers, mainly before midnight.
 Widespread haze.
-Mostly sunny, with a high near 78.
-West southwest wind 3 to 8 mph.
-Chance of precipitation is 40%.
+Mostly cloudy, with a low around 62.
+Calm wind becoming north around 6 mph in the evening.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Isolated showers before 11pm.
+Tomorrow: Isolated showers, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Partly cloudy, with a low around 62.
-Light and variable wind.
-Chance of precipitation is 20%.
+Partly sunny, with a high near 78.
+West southwest wind 5 to 8 mph becoming calm in the afternoon.
+Chance of precipitation is 40%.
+New rainfall amounts between a quarter and half of an inch possible.

 Waimea

-Today: Mostly clear, with a low around 52.
-Light and variable wind.

-Tonight: Scattered showers and thunderstorms after noon.
-Widespread haze after noon.
-Increasing clouds, with a high near 73.
-North northeast wind 3 to 6 mph.
-Chance of precipitation is 50%.
+Today: Isolated showers, then showers likely and possibly a thunderstorm after 1pm.
+Widespread haze.
+Partly sunny, with a high near 73.
+Calm wind becoming northeast 5 to 9 mph in the morning.
+Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers before 11pm.
+Tonight: Showers likely and possibly a thunderstorm before 7pm, then scattered showers between 7pm and 1am.
 Widespread haze.
-Partly cloudy, with a low around 53.
-Northeast wind 5 to 7 mph becoming calm after midnight.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Mostly cloudy, with a low around 53.
+Northeast wind 3 to 8 mph.
+Chance of precipitation is 60%.
+New precipitation amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

+Tomorrow: Showers likely and possibly a thunderstorm after 1pm.
+Widespread haze before 7am.
+Partly sunny, with a high near 73.
+Northeast wind 5 to 10 mph.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

 Kohala

-Tonight: Showers likely and possibly a thunderstorm after noon.
-Widespread haze after noon.
-Increasing clouds, with a high near 69.
-Light southeast wind.
+Today: Isolated showers, then showers likely and possibly a thunderstorm after noon.
+Widespread haze.
+Partly sunny, with a high near 69.
+Light east wind.
 Chance of precipitation is 60%.
 New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers.
 Widespread haze.
 Mostly cloudy, with a low around 46.
-Light east wind.
-Chance of precipitation is 30%.
+Calm wind.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Partly sunny, with a high near 69.
+Calm wind becoming east northeast around 6 mph in the afternoon.
+Chance of precipitation is 60%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 South Point

-Today: Scattered showers.
-Widespread haze.
-Mostly cloudy, with a low around 69.
-Northeast wind 9 to 11 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Today: Scattered showers, with thunderstorms also possible after noon.
+Partly sunny, with a high near 78.
+Breezy, with an east wind 9 to 15 mph, with gusts as high as 18 mph.
+Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Tonight: Scattered showers.
 Widespread haze.
-Partly sunny, with a high near 78.
-East wind 9 to 11 mph.
+Partly cloudy, with a low around 70.
+Breezy, with an east wind 6 to 15 mph becoming north after midnight.
+Winds could gust as high as 18 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers, mainly before 11pm.
+Tomorrow: Scattered showers, with thunderstorms also possible after noon.
 Widespread haze.
-Mostly cloudy, with a low around 70.
-Northeast wind 6 to 11 mph.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Mostly sunny, with a high near 78.
+North wind 6 to 10 mph becoming east southeast in the afternoon.
+Chance of precipitation is 40%.
+New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

 Puna

+Today: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Mostly cloudy, with a high near 77.
+Calm wind becoming east northeast around 5 mph.
+Chance of precipitation is 60%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Today: Scattered showers.
-Widespread haze.
+Tonight: Scattered showers.
 Mostly cloudy, with a low around 62.
-Light south southwest wind.
+Light and variable wind becoming west northwest around 6 mph after midnight.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, then showers likely and possibly a thunderstorm after noon.
+Mostly cloudy, with a high near 76.
+West northwest wind 6 to 10 mph becoming north northeast in the morning.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

+Waikoloa

-Tonight: Scattered showers, with thunderstorms also possible after noon.
+Today: Isolated showers, then scattered showers and thunderstorms after noon.
 Widespread haze.
-Mostly cloudy, with a high near 76.
-Light and variable wind becoming east 5 to 8 mph.
+Partly sunny, with a high near 79.
+Calm wind becoming west northwest around 6 mph.
 Chance of precipitation is 50%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers.
+Tonight: Scattered showers before midnight.
 Widespread haze.
-Mostly cloudy, with a low around 62.
-Light and variable wind becoming west northwest around 6 mph.
-Chance of precipitation is 40%.
+Partly cloudy, with a low around 62.
+Calm wind becoming east southeast 5 to 7 mph in the evening.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Waikoloa

-Today: Mostly clear, with a low around 61.
-Light south southeast wind.

-Tonight: Scattered showers and thunderstorms after noon.
-Widespread haze after noon.
-Increasing clouds, with a high near 79.
-Light and variable wind becoming west northwest 5 to 7 mph.
-Chance of precipitation is 50%.
-New rainfall amounts of less than a tenth of an inch, except higher amounts possible in thunderstorms.

-Tomorrow: Scattered showers before 11pm.
+Tomorrow: Showers likely and possibly a thunderstorm after noon.
 Widespread haze.
-Mostly cloudy, then gradually becoming mostly clear, with a low around 62.
-East wind 5 to 8 mph becoming calm after midnight.
-Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+Partly sunny, with a high near 79.
+East southeast wind 5 to 7 mph becoming light and variable.
+Chance of precipitation is 60%.
+New rainfall amounts between a quarter and half of an inch possible.

-A land and sea breeze pattern will prevail over most of the state through early next week.
-Clouds and showers will be most prevalent over the interior of the islands during the afternoon and evening hours, with partial clearing and a few mainly windward showers expected at night.
-Conditions will be most unstable Sunday afternoon, with a few heavier showers expected, along with possible thunderstorms over Maui and the Big Island.
-Drier conditions will then overspread the state Monday and Monday night.
-Winds will pick up out of the southwest Tuesday as a front approaches the from the northwest, with showers increasing from west to east down the island chain Tuesday afternoon and Tuesday night.
-The front will stall out over the islands during the middle of the week, with yet another front expected to approach from the northwest next Friday.

 Data Courtesy of NOAA.gov